Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Projective resolutions and global dimension

 \subsection{Minimal projective resolutions}

-Assume for this section that $\Bbbk$ is a field.
+\nomenclature[R, 10]{$P_\bullet \to M$}{projective resultion of the module $M$} Assume for this section that $\Bbbk$ is a field.
 Let $A$ be a finite dimensional $\Bbbk$-algebra and let $M$ be a finite dimensional $A$-module.
 A projective resolution $P_\bullet\to M$ is said to be \emph{minimal} if, for each $q>0$, one has $d(P_q)\subseteq \rad(P_{q-1})$ or, equivalently, $d\colon P_{q-1}\to d(P_{q-1})$ is a projective cover.
-Every finite dimensional module admits a minimal resolution, which is unique up to isomorphism (cf.~Proposition~\ref{minresolution} below).
+Every finite dimensional module admits a minimal projective resolution, which is unique up to isomorphism (cf.~Proposition~\ref{minresolution} below).
 The following well-known proposition is stated in the context of group algebras in~\cite[Proposition~3.2.3]{cohomologyringbook}, but the proof given there is valid for any finite dimensional algebra.
+We shall sketch the proof of the equivalence of (1)--(3) for the reader's convenience, as these are the only parts we shall need.